kubeflow/website/content/docs/pipelines/sdk/dsl-overview.md

 ## Installing the DSL

-The DSL is part of the Kubeflow Pipelines software development toolkit (SDK), which includes the DSL as well as Python libraries to interact with the Kubeflow Pipeline APIs.
+The DSL is part of the Kubeflow Pipelines software development kit (SDK), which includes the DSL as well as Python libraries to interact with the Kubeflow Pipeline APIs.